 A good place to begin the process of homeownership is by attending one of Consolidated Credit’s First Time Homebuyer Workshops.
 There you’ll learn how to own a home and manage your mortgage successfully.
 These workshops offer first-time homebuyer down payment assistance programs, mortgage payment assistance, closing cost assistance, tips on how to maintain your home, how to prevent foreclosure, how to apply for a mortgage, how to select the right realtor for your needs, how to select a good neighborhood, what to expect during the home inspection process, all the different types of insurance you may need and the tax benefits of being a homeowner.

 Consolidated Credit also offers guidance and assistance to those who are struggling to keep a roof over their head.
-Call 1-888-294-3130 to speak to a HUD approved housing counselor or request help by signing up online.
+Call 1-888-294-3130 to speak to a HUD approved housing counselor.